-Looking for a little extra income without the commitment of a part-time job?
-The internet has made it easier than ever to find flexible gigs on the side of your primary occupation, but there’s also more competition for them than ever.
-Let’s briefly run down the premier methods and websites that may help you earn those extra bucks a day you need to indulge.
+The coronavirus has been a disaster not just in terms of health, but for economies around the globe, and it's catastrophically worsened a U.S. recession that began in February.
+You may be looking for a little extra income without the commitment of a part-time job, and the internet has made it easier than ever to find one of those flexible gigs to work out alongside your primary occupation — but there’s also more competition for them than ever.
+Let’s run down the premier methods and websites that may help you earn those extra bucks.

 Ways to Make Money Online